 Read our guide to Big Bear.

 Located in the Santa Ynez Valley is our next charming day trip from Los Angeles.
-Known as, “little Denmark,” Solvang is a fantastic place to visit if you want to feel like you’ve left the US and headed over to Europe with its quaint and beautiful Danish style architecture and shops.
+Known as, “little Denmark,” Solvang is a fantastic place to visit if you want to feel like you’ve left the US and headed over to Europe with its quaint and beautiful Danish-style architecture and shops.

 Besides being an adorable town, this day trip from Los Angeles is also perfect for wine lovers because you’re in the heart of one of California’s best wine regions.
 Perhaps you will recognize Solvang if you have seen the comedic film Sideways.
 Be sure to check out the best Solvang wineries before your visit to plan which ones to check out!

 If you come during the holiday season be prepared to be swept off your feet with charming holiday displays as the entire village is transformed into a snow globe like a storybook village.